xacaciax/acacia-readme/README.md

 ### What is this?

-These are some things I have learned over the years about who I am and what it's like to work with me.
+This is a document that is WIP.
+It's a collection of learnings from over the years.
+The purpose of this document is to help you get to know what it's like working with me.

 ### My Philosophy
 ... or, _mantras I live by_